Life on the Tow Path

 By Rocco Satullo, your Tour Guide to Fun!

 “When I heard it might shut down, I thought what a loss to the community, our history and what a loss to the school kids,” Tom remembered.
 “So I told Peggy we’re going to take it over.
 And she said, ‘No we’re not!’
 Of course, now she thinks it’s the greatest thing since sliced bread and loves all the people we meet.
-I wouldn’t be anywhere in life if it wasn’t for my wife.
-I come up with hair brained ideas and she backs me up.”
+I wouldn’t be anywhere in life if it weren’t for my wife.
+I come up with hair-brained ideas, and she backs me up.”

 So for one of the smoothest rides in transportation, there’s a bumpy history.
 This was just another chapter in the annals of the Ohio and Erie Canal.